defenseunicorns/leapfrogai/README.md

 Each component is built into its own Zarf package.
 This can be done easily using the provided `Make` targets:
 ```
 make build-api
 make build-vllm                 # if you have GPUs
-make build-llama          # if you have CPU only
+make build-llama-cpp-python     # if you have CPU only
 make build-text-embeddings
 make build-whisper
 ```